 So you’ve decided to rebrand your company.
-In order to not lose your audience, keep your SEO value, and not confuse your customers and your internal team there are a few things that need to happen.
-This post covers items that you need to handle prior to the rebrand, during, and after.
+To keep your SEO value, retain your audience, and not confuse your customers and staff there are a few things that need to happen.
+This post covers important items to implement prior to the rebrand, during, and after.

 Project 1: Defining Your New Brand